AJ Reid

 Hell no!

-In her rush, Tess missed the stupid step she knew was there.
+In her rush, she missed the stupid step she knew was there.
 Not that there was much of a step, but enough to cause a problem to anyone in a hurry.
 Before her inner ear could send an SOS to her brain to keep her upright, or at least attempt to minimize any damage, she was impersonating a falling Tower of Pisa with even less grace than the drunk guy on the couch behind her.
 A solid chest and a firm grip on her upper arm broke her tumble and kept her from falling head over ass.
 Her squeal lodged in her throat as her initial shock uncoiled into gratitude.

 The hitch of her breath had nothing to do with her brush with almost meeting a sticky, grimy nightclub floor as every single sense she possessed shot into overdrive.